Staines9398/sentiment_analysis/README.md

-sentiment analysis of product reviews using naive bytes
+sentiment analysis of product reviews using naive bayes